InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/README.md

 ![iab tech lab](https://user-images.githubusercontent.com/19175352/38649177-0d37d17c-3daa-11e8-8934-f0fb47919716.png)

-# Transparency and Consent Framework
+# IAB Europe Transparency and Consent Framework
-Hosted in this repository are the technical specifications for the IAB Europe Transparency and Consent Framework (TCF) that will help the digital advertising industry interpret, and comply with EU rules on data protection and privacy - notably the General Data Protection Regulation (GDPR).
+Hosted in this repository are the [technical specifications](./specifications) for the IAB Europe Transparency and Consent Framework (TCF) that will help the digital advertising industry interpret, and comply with EU rules on data protection and privacy - notably the General Data Protection Regulation (GDPR).

-#### IAB Europe Transparency and Consent Framework v1.1
-Specifications published here support the Framework, including the following v1.1 final specifications that are currently adopted in the industry:
-* Consent Management Provider JavaScript API v1.1 Final (referred to as CMP JS API v1.1)
-* Consent string and vendor list formats v1.1 Final
-* Mobile In-App CMP API v1.0

-#### IAB Europe Transparency and Consent Framework v2 Drafts for Public Comment
-Version 2 of the TCF Specifications are provided for public comment beginning April 25th, 2019.
-Comments are due End of Day May 25, 2019.
-The draft IAB Tech Lab technical specifications include;
-* Consent Management Platform API v 2.0 (draft for public comment)
-* Transparency and Consent String with Global Vendor List Format v 2.0 (draft for public comment)

-For version 2 specifications, please submit any technical feedback to transparencyframework@iabtechlab.com.
-Any general feedback to feedback@advertisingconsent.eu, and any

 ### About the Transparency & Consent Framework <a name="aboutTCframework"></a>